Lessons | Clinics & Masterclasses

 Policies & Rates

-One important POLICY to note is my 24 hour cancellation policy.
+One important policy to note is my 24 hour cancellation policy.
 I've very flexible with my time but in order to be I need to have my time respected.
-Any lessons that aren't cancelled in advance will just be forfeited.
+Lessons not cancelled 24 hours in advance will be charged.
 Major illnesses are exceptions - I don't want to see you with a 103* fever!

 Clarinet Repair Prices: